Firefox Memory Safety Bugs 140.10/150: Arbitrary Code Exec Fix in 151

 Memory safety bugs fixed in Firefox ESR 140.11 and Firefox 151

 Memory safety bugs present in Firefox ESR 140.10 and Firefox 150.
 Some of these bugs showed evidence of memory corruption and we presume that with enough effort some of these could have been exploited to run arbitrary code.
-This vulnerability was fixed in Firefox 151 and Firefox ESR 140.11.
+This vulnerability was fixed in Firefox 151, Firefox ESR 140.11, Thunderbird 151, and Thunderbird 140.11.

 Vulnerability Analysis

-CVE-2026-8974 is exploitable with network access, and does not require authorization privileges or user interaction.
+CVE-2026-8974 is exploitable with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 Weakness Type